huzaifatausif0410/Logistic-reg-SVM-decision-trees-knn/README.md

 # Logistic-reg-SVM-decision-trees-knn
-Codes to perform, logistic reg, decision trees and svm using a dataset.
+Codes to perform, logistic reg, knn, decision trees and svm using a dataset.